Skip to main content

 }

-After cluster creation, to modify the settings, add the following content to the core-site.xml file located under the /etc/hadoop/conf path.
+After cluster creation, add the following content to the core-site.xml file located in the /etc/hadoop/conf path.

 <configuration>